Bloopers

 It’s still there . . .

-The faint green line is still on those drapes, I hardly ever notice it, and when I do I smile at the blooper reel that plays in my mind of that evening.
+The faint green line is still on those drapes.
+I hardly ever notice it, and when I do I smile at the blooper reel that plays in my mind of that evening.
 It’s a good story now.
-I tell it in my parenting classes to illustrate how you can lose it and apologize and make up, all in about ½ hours time.
+I tell it in my parenting classes to illustrate how you can lose it, apologize and make up, all in about 30 minutes.
 So what’s your blooper reel?
 Have you apologized for it?
 Can you laugh at it now?
-Family life is full of bloopers and luckily we can get up the next day and try again and again and again.
+Family life is full of bloopers and luckily we can get up the next day and try again, and again, and again.
 Maybe some day we’ll all be ready for our close ups!